ckronlage/AID-HS/README.md

 **What is the harmonisation process ?**

 Scanners can induce a bias in the MRI data.
-The MELD pipeline recommends adjusting for these scanners differences by running a preliminary harmonisation step to compute the harmonisation parameters for that specific scanner.
+To use the full potential of the AID-HS tool, we recommend adjusting for these scanners differences by running a preliminary harmonisation step to compute the harmonisation parameters for that specific scanner.
 Note: this step needs to be run only once, and requires data from at least 20 subjects acquired on the same scanner and demographic information (e.g age and sex).
-See [harmonisation instructions](https://meld-graph.readthedocs.io/en/latest/harmonisation.html) for more details.
+See [harmonisation instructions]() for more details.

 Note: The MELD pipeline can also be run without harmonisation, with a small drop in performance.